Complete Guide to Pantry Pests: Identification, Prevention & Elimination

 Immediate Action Plan: What to Do Right Now

 If you've discovered pantry pests, time is critical.
-Each day of delay allows populations to multiply and spread to uninfested products.
+Each day of delay allows populations to multiply and spread.

 Step 1: Emergency Containment (Day 1)

-- Isolate suspect products: Remove any items showing signs of infestation to a separate area, preferably outside your home
+- Isolate suspect products: Remove infested items to a separate area, preferably outside your home.

 Step 2: Systematic Inspection (Days 1-2)